akazad1235/akazad1235/README.md

 ### Hi there 👋, My Name is Md.
 Azad Hosen

-I'm Azad from Bangladesh, and I do content on Web Desing And Development.
-I really enjoy learning languages, framworks & libraries like Laravel & React js as well as working Node js.
+I'm Azad from Bangladesh, and I do content on Web design and Development.
+I really enjoy learning languages, frameworks & libraries like Laravel & React js as well as working with Data  Structures.
 You can check my portfolio and project.

 ## Skills & Experience
 * Laravel
 * ReactJs
 * Javascript
 * Mysql
-* MongoDB
+* Java
-* Redux
+* Data Structures & Algorithm
 * Git
 * Jquery
 * Ajax
-* Boostrap
+* Bootstrap
 * HTML5
 * CSS3